bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 The inflation rate between year $X$ and year $Y$ (where $X>Y$) is given by
 $$   \text{Inflation Rate}=100 * \frac{   \text{CPI in year X}- \text{CPI in year Y}  }{ \text{CPI in year Y} }  $$

-See Chapter ... question ... for practice

 ### CPI vs GDP Deflator
-In short, CPI measures how expensive things are getting for the $consumer$ and the GDP Deflator measures how expensive things are getting for the $producers$.
+In short, CPI measures how expensive things are getting for the **consumer** and the GDP Deflator measures how expensive things are getting for the **producers**.

 - Note that things that affect both the consumers and the producers are incldued in both measures.
-For example, rise in the price of textbook affects both consumers (consumer now buy less) and produces (sellers produce more due to rise in profit margins).
+For example, rise in the price of textbook affects both consumers (consumer now buy less) and produces (sellers now produce more due to rise in profit margins).
 So, it is included in both measures.

 ### Comparing Prices from different times

-Comparing nominal dollar amounts across different times is not a fair comparasion because the value of these amounts differs.
+Comparing nominal dollar amounts across different times is not a fair comparison because the value of these amounts differs.
 For example, the value of $100K wage in 2025 is not the same as the value of a $100K wage in 1980.
-To make a fair comparasion we need to convert prior year amounts to base year.
+To make a fair comparison we need to convert prior year amounts to base year.

 Let $X$ be the base year and $Y$ be the prior year.
 The conversion formula is